DIGYSKY/Mini-Tools/README.md

 ### Note

 The `install_MiniTools` script is a bash script that checks that the necessary tools are installed and available in the PATH.
 If a tool requires a specific tool, it gives the tools the necessary permissions to be executable.
 In other words, it installs the necessary prerequisites.

+## Mini-Tools command

+`minitools` is the main command to manage the available tools in the Mini-Tools project.
+Here is a guide to using this command.

+### Usage

+- `-v, --version`: Display the version of Mini-Tools
+- `-l, --list-tools`: List available tools and unavailable tools
+- `-up, --update`: Update Mini-Tools from the repository
+- `-h, --help`: Display this help

 ## Available Tools